vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/pAncharAtrAgamaH/vAmanakRta-saMvit-prakAshaH/mark_intro.md

     Paramesvarasaṁhitā, jannapada, 1/32-3.

 [^6-2]: Prasnasaṁhitā, 2/38-9.
-For this and other references, see V. Krishnamachary's Sanskrit introduction to the Laksmitantra, Adyar Library Series no.87, Adyar, Madras 1975, p.
+For this and other references, see V. Krishnamachary's Sanskrit introduction to the Lakṣmītantra, Adyar Library Series no.87, Adyar, Madras 1975, p.
 4-7.
 Also the Sanskrit introduction to the Paramasaṁhitā, Gaekwad's Oriental Series no. 86 Baroda, 1940, p.
 29-33.

 [^6-3]: See below, p.
 29.